kdheepak/blog/content/26-pi-powered-lamp.md

 ### Flask

-I've set up a simple Flask server and am using a Javascript library called colorwheel^[https://jweir.github.io/colorwheel/] to send a user selected color to the Raspberry Pi.
+I've set up a simple Flask server and am using a Javascript library called [colorwheel](https://jweir.github.io/colorwheel/) to send a user selected color to the Raspberry Pi.
-The code for the Flask server is available on GitHub^[https://github.com/kdheepak89/arp] under MIT License.
+The code for the Flask server is available on [GitHub](https://github.com/kdheepak89/arp) under MIT License.

-# References
+Feel free to let me know if you have any questions.